GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

 \subsubsection{Training Pipeline}

-Training a model from random weights has been proven difficult as the model needs to learn to efficiently represent each input vector in the embedding space, and then learn to predict \gls{qor} metrics out of this latent space.
-To accelerate convergence and improve final model accuracy, we design a two-step training pipeline: 1) \gls{ssl} to initialize meaningful embedding and attention weight spaces, and 2) finetuning on the real task.
+Training a network from random initialization is challenging, as it must learn both to efficiently represent each input vector in the embedding space and to predict \gls{qor} metrics from the resulting latent representation.
+To accelerate convergence and improve final accuracy, we adopt a two-stage training pipeline, as well as a data augmentation scheme.

-\textbf{Self-Supervised Pretraining:} The \gls{ssl} pretraining phase consists in a simple permutation prediction task.
+\textbf{Self-Supervised Pretraining:} The \gls{ssl} pretraining phase consists of a simple permutation prediction task.
 It involves predicting the positional indices of the permuted binary vectors.
 The \gls{tc} encoding is used as the template encoding, with indices ordered from 0 to 15.
 For each training sample, a random permutation of the 16 binary representations and associated indices is performed.
 The permuted sample is passed through the Embedding and Transformer blocks.
-A 2-layer perceptron (MLP) receives the representations and predicts the positional indices corresponding to the permutation of the binary encodings.
+A 2-layer perceptron (MLP) receives the [CLS] token output representation and predicts the positional indices corresponding to the permutation of the binary encodings.
 The target is represented as a one-hot encoded sequence of length 16, and a cross entropy loss is applied.
-Once the pretraining is completed, the Embedding and Transformer weights are retained to initialize the model for finetuning, and the MLP head is discarded.
+Once the \gls{ssl} pretraining task is completed, the Embedding and Transformer weights are retained to initialize the model for finetuning, and the MLP head is discarded.

 \textbf{Finetuning:} In this phase, the model is trained on the real task of predicting \gls{qor} metrics.
-The target score is derived the normalized \gls{qor} metric of each known design, and the \gls{mse} is used as the loss function.
-We use standardization to normalize the \gls{qor} values.
-Via backpropagation and weight optimization with the Adam optimizer, the model then learns to map an encoding input (represented as a 2D tensor) with a score.
+The target score corresponds to the standardized \gls{qor} value of each known design, and the \gls{mse} serves as the loss function.
+The network weights are optimized via backpropagation with the Adam optimizer \cite{kingma2017adammethodstochasticoptimization}, and the model learns to map an encoding input (represented as a 2D tensor) to its corresponding score.